 There are deadlines for making planning appeals.
 A full list of these is in the procedural guide.

-An appeal must be made on the appropriate form (there are different forms for different types of appeal including householder appeals, other planning appeals, listed building appeals and enforcement appeals).
+An appeal must be made on the appropriate form (there are different forms for different types of appeal including householder, listed building, enforcement and other planning appeals).
 Most appeals can be submitted electronically via the Planning Portal website.
 Also, paper forms are available from the Planning Inspectorate if you do not wish to lodge your appeal electronically.

 When appealing or commenting on an appeal you need to make sure that you express your views clearly, succinctly and logically.
 It may be helpful to include further illustrative material, such as plans and photographs.
-The Inspector dealing with the appeal will be considering government planning guidance and the relevant Development Plan, so as an applicant your appeal needs to explain why your proposal complies with these or, if it does not, why it should be allowed as an exception.
-If you are commenting on somebody else's appeal you would want to explain why the proposal does not comply with the relevant Development Plan and government guidance.
+The Inspector dealing with the appeal will be considering government planning guidance (particularly the revised National Planning Policy Framework) and the relevant Development Plan documents, so as an applicant your appeal needs to explain why your proposal complies with these or, if it does not, why it should be allowed as an exception.
+If you are commenting on somebody else's appeal you would want to explain why the proposal does not comply with the relevant Development Plan documents and government guidance.
 When communicating with the Planning Inspectorate regarding an appeal, it is important to include the appeal's seven-digit reference number, so your communication can be put on the correct file.

 You should be aware that all comments on appeals are publicly available.